 Then, thanks to Coca Cola and the D’Arcy advertising agency, Saint Nicholas, a revered Christian patron saint of children and one of the bishops at Nicaea was rebranded as

 fat, jolly Santa Claus and the commercial Christmas era arrived in full force.
 Charles Dickens had tried to start instilling a bit of guilt and goodwill in the hearts of the rich at Christmas time, but it was Coke that gave really gave Christmas the nostalgic magic of fantasy that overtook the religious festival and saw the true commercial potential of using Santa to endorse their products and the rest of the commercial world climbed aboard the sleigh.
-Selling the idealism of a beneficial father figure living in the North Pole with his elves, bringing gifts to all the good little children that are loved by their parents, runs parallel to the birth of Jesus celebration.
+Selling the idealism of a beneficial father figure living in the North Pole with his elves, bringing gifts to all the good little children, runs parallel to the celebration of the birth of Jesus.
 Just as Constantine had blended an established pagan celebration with the birth of Jesus, so too Coca Cola blended the Christian celebration with a commercial Santa Claus celebration.
 It did not take long before the target market was extended to all people we ‘love and care for’.
 Even extended families, which are progressively becoming more complex, are socially coerced into getting together for this day.
 That of course just exponentially increases the number of gifts that must be purchased.
 It became a gift-giving event that threatened social shame upon those miserly Scrooges who did not support it.
 Brilliant!
 Was this one of the most effective ad campaigns of all time?
 How many businesses today owe their existence and profits to that creation of Santa Claus?
 Including family lawyers with post-Christmas now one of their busiest times of the year as the victims of this season of peace and goodwill turn up at their offices post-Christmas, as predictably as whitebait in October.